cristianoliveira/awesome4girls/README.md

   - [NodeGirls](http://nodegirls.com/)

-    Inspired by the likes of Rails Girls and Django Girls, we run free, one-day workshops, where folk can learn to code in a friendly, non-intimidating environment.
+    NodeGirls provide a friendly environment for women who are learning to code, supported by a community of experienced female mentors.
+Node Girls runs free 1 day Node.js workshops.

 ### Python
 ([Go to top](#awesome4girls---))

   - [Django Girls](https://djangogirls.org/)

-    We want to inspire women to fall in love with programming.
-We organize free Python and Django workshops, create open-source online tutorials and care about curating amazing first experiences with technology.
+    Django girls aims to inspire women to fall in love with programming.
+They organize free Python and Django workshops, create open-source online tutorials and care about curating amazing first experiences with technology.

   - [PyLadies](http://www.pyladies.com/)